cloudcalvin/Auspex/doc/configuration.rst

           drag_scaling: 0.0
           sigma: 5.0e-09

 The control and measurement configurations are specified separately.
 If a generator is defined for either, Auspex infers that we are mixing up from a lower speed AWG.
 Otherwise, Auspex infers that direct synthesis is being performed.

+Doing experimental sweeps over these parameters is more difficult since they generally require QGL to recreate sequence files.

 Qubit Parameters
 ****************